Who Should Buy From a Black Art Dealer vs. the Artist

 What a Black Art Dealer Does (and When to Skip One)

-A black art dealer connects buyers with Black artists’ work—but they aren’t your only path to owning meaningful black art.
+A black art dealer connects buyers with the work of Black artists — but they aren’t your only path to owning meaningful black art.
+They’re one door of several, and not always the one that fits what you’re looking for.

 I’m Kenal Louis, a contemporary Black artist who sells directly.
-So let me explain how dealers work and when buying straight from the artist makes more sense.
+So let me walk you through how dealers operate, what they’re genuinely good for, and the moments when buying straight from the artist makes far more sense for your wallet and your heart.

 How a Black Art Dealer Works

-A dealer sources, curates, and resells art, often taking a commission on each sale.
+At the core of it, a dealer sources, curates, and resells art, usually taking a commission on every sale they broker.

 Why Buy Direct From the Artist

-- You pay fairer prices — no dealer markup stacked on top
+• You pay fairer prices — no markup stacked on top of the work

-- You support the creator — more of your money reaches the artist
+• You support the creator — far more of your money reaches the artist directly

-- You build a relationship — direct access helps you build a black art collection over time.
+• You build a relationship — direct access lets you build a black art collection over time

 What I Offer Directly

-I sell my prints, canvas wall art, and more directly through my shop—no dealer in between.
-So you get authentic, hand-made black art with the full story behind it, at honest prices.
+I sell my prints, canvas wall art, and more directly through my shop — no one standing in between.
+So you receive authentic, handmade Black art with the full story attached, at honest prices.
+You can ask me questions, learn about how a piece came together, and know exactly where it came from before it ever reaches your home.

 Skip the Middleman